coozoo/warus/README.md

 # warus
 Response to muskovien invasion in Ukraine

-Small set of scripts to response for muskovien attack.
+Small set of simple dumb scripts to response for muskovien attack.

 # How to use